Analysis | What You Need to Know About a Second Stimulus Payment

 No. These direct payments aren’t subject to federal taxes.
 However, individuals who receive unemployment benefits will be subject to taxes on that money, which will be due when they file their tax returns this spring.

-After the House and Senate approved the legislation containing the $600 payments, Trump said Congress should boost the amount to $2,000 and indicated he may not sign the legislation without the increase.
-House Democrats, who had pushed for more money for direct payments during negotiations, are seeking to pass a new bill that would raise the amount to $2,000, but the Republican-led Senate is unlikely to take it up.
-The last-minute standoff could result in a partial government shutdown if Congress and the White House aren’t able to find a solution quickly, because the original bill Congress passed Dec.
-21 also contains $1.4 trillion in government funding.
+After the House and Senate approved the bill containing the $600 payments, Trump said Congress should boost the amount to $2,000 and indicated he might not sign it otherwise.
+(He also complained about federal spending on foreign aid and international programs included in the bill.)
+House Democrats, who had pushed for more money in the first place, then proposed a last-minute boost to $2,000, but Trump’s fellow Republicans blocked it.
+In signing the bill on Dec.
+27, Trump demanded a vote in Congress to replace $600 in stimulus payments with $2,000 -- a non-binding request that is unlikely to pass both chambers.

 For more articles like this, please visit us at bloomberg.com